Azzoni, Carlos Roberto and Guilhoto, Joaquim M. (2008): Modal composition of cargo transportation and income inequality in Brazil.

 |Keywords:||Income, transportation, input-output|

-R - Urban, Rural, Regional, Real Estate, and Transportation Economics > R4 - Transportation Systems > R40 - General
+R - Urban, Rural, Regional, Real Estate, and Transportation Economics > R4 - Transportation Economics > R40 - General

 |Depositing User:||Joaquim José Martins Guilhoto|

 Goldberg, S. (1958).
 Introduction to Difference Equations.
 New York: Wiley.

 Guilhoto, J. and Sesso-Filho, U. (2005).
 “Estimação da Matriz Insumo-Produto a partir de Dados Preliminares das Contas Nacionais”.
 Economia Aplicada, São Paulo, SP, v.
 9, n.
 2.

 Kalecki, M. (1968).
 Theory of Economic Dynamics.
 New York: Monthly Review Press.